JRiggles/Lospec-Palette-Importer/README.md

 ##

 This [Aseprite](https://aseprite.org) extension allows you to use and save color palettes from [Lospec](https://lospec.com).
-Simply enter the name of the Losepec palette you want to import.
+Simply enter the name of the Lospec palette you want to import.

 <img src="./screenshots/import dialog.png"></img>